Animal Health and Welfare Branch - Service Standards

 Our Services

-The three main services delivered by the Animal Health and Welfare Branch are Education, Inspection and Licensing.
+The main services delivered by the Animal Health and Welfare Branch relate to Permits, Licences, Certificates & Registrations, as well as response to Animal Health Incidents.

 Our Service Standards